 To qualify for a cost waiver, you must meet the minimum expenditure requirement on the related emissions repairs.
 To qualify, the repairs must be performed by a Certified Emissions Repair Technician (CERT); click here for more information on CERTs.

-The minimum emissions-related repair expense required to be eligible for a cost waiver is $865.00, effective January 1, 2016.
+Effective January 1, 2021, the minimum emissions-related repair expense required to be eligible for a cost waiver is $939.00.
 This figure is linked to the Consumer Price Index (CPI) and could change annually.

 The minimum repair cost is for actual repairs made to the vehicle by a certified emission repair technician, after available emissions-related warranty coverage or written denial of such warranty coverage by the vehicle manufacturer.
 Receipts are required; estimates will not be eligible.

 You must submit documentation to the DMV indicating your annual income is at or below state and federal poverty level guidelines.

 You must attest that you have no other assets you could use to pay for the necessary repairs.
 All information shall remain confidential.